 We’ll work with you to set up a program that addresses your specific concerns, so you’ll have the best possible shot at the results you want.
-(Naturally, we can’t guarantee you’ll receive any particular grades, but we’ll give you the tools and feedback you need for law school success.)
+(Naturally, we can’t guarantee you’ll receive any particular grades, but tutoring will give you the skills and feedback you need for law school success.)

 What does it cost?